Skip to Content

 She contributed it to the tea?!

-For an incredible Italian meal, just pick any restaurant in North Beach, San Francisco’s Little Italy.
+Pick any restaurant in North Beach, San Francisco’s Little Italy, for an incredible Italian meal.

-North Beach is lined with checkered tablecloth ristorantes, cafes, delis, and lively nightclubs and bars.
+North Beach has checkered tablecloth ristorantes, cafes, delis, and lively nightclubs and bars.

 20 Texas Christmas (pink) 20 Texas Christmas (blue) San Francisco

-After eating through North Beach, visit the world-famous Lombard Street, that famous zig-zag road in San Francisco, to work off some of the calories you have consumed.
+After eating through North Beach, visit the world-famous Lombard Street, that famous zig-zag road in San Francisco, to work off some of your consumed calories.

-You could take the Advanced Lombard Street Segway Tour if you’re feeling adventurous!
+You could take the Advanced Lombard Street Segway Tour if you’re adventurous!

 Planning a trip to San Francisco?
 Check out our list of the top attractions and tours in San Francisco so that you can make the most of your time here. #sanfrancisco #visitsanfrancisco #sanfranciscoattractions #whattodoinsanfrancisco